Tiffanirice23/reading-notes/code-201/class01.md

 **What is JavaScript?**

 ### Describe 2 things that require JavaScript in the Browser?
-> Browser APIs are built into your web broswer and expose data from the surrouding computer envionment (Examples: The DOM API, the Geolocation API, the Canvas/ WebGL API)
+> Browser APIs are built into your web browser and expose data from the surrouding computer envionment (Examples: The DOM API, the Geolocation API, the Canvas/ WebGL API)

->Third Party APIs are not built into the broswer, but you can generally copy their code and information from somewhere on the web (Example: The Twitter API, Google Maps API)
+>Third Party APIs are not built into the browser, but you can generally copy their code and information from somewhere on the web (Example: The Twitter API, Google Maps API)

 ### How can you add JavaScript to an HTML document?
 > Javascript can be added to an HTML document simply by adding a `<script src=""></script>` tag within the head tag.